 The Americans with Disabilities Act of 1990 is the landmark federal civil rights law that mandates accessible transportation for people with disabilities.
 Under the ADA and DOT implementing regulations (49 CFR Parts 37 and 38), covered vehicles must accommodate wheelchairs, and securement systems — at minimum two forward-facing and two rear-facing securement positions — must be provided and actively used.
 The ADA is the legal backbone behind virtually all wheelchair securement requirements on public and paratransit vehicles in the United States.

 While ambulances are primarily associated with emergency medical response, wheelchair-accessible ambulances are also used for non-emergency transport when a patient must remain in their wheelchair during the trip.
 When a wheelchair user is transported in a seated position in any ambulance configuration, the same WTORS principles apply — four-point tie-down plus an independent occupant restraint.
 Fleet operators converting or outfitting wheelchair-accessible ambulances must ensure their securement systems meet both NHTSA and applicable NEMT standards and that mounting hardware is rated for the specific vehicle structure.
-Ambulance cot retention is governed separately by NFPA 1917, KKK-A-1822, or CAAS GVS, depending on the vehicle's build date and the operator's state.

 A-Track is a flat, low-profile aluminum floor anchorage channel used in accessible vehicle conversions as an alternative to L-Track.
 Its reduced height lowers tripping hazards for ambulatory passengers and makes the vehicle floor easier to clean and maintain.
 A-Track is particularly popular in multi-purpose accessible vehicles serving both ambulatory and wheelchair-using passengers.
 Fittings designed for A-Track are not interchangeable with L-Track hardware — confirming track type before ordering retractors or securement straps is essential.